Propagation of intense squeezed vacuum light in non-linear media

+An advantage of BSV light over standard coherent states emerges in the intensity range $\langle I \rangle < I_{\text{sat}}$---a regime in which coherent light states cannot produce harmonics.
+In this way, we can minimize or even eliminate decoherence effects, since photon losses caused by atomic ionization are significantly reduced (Figs.~\ref{Fig.3}(c), (d)), i.e., $A\ll 12\%$.
+For example, it can be estimated (see Appendix~\ref{Sec:App:BSV:photon:losses}) that for BSV light with $\langle I \rangle \sim 10^{13}$ W/cm$^2$, the emitted photon number is in the range of 20 photons per pulse, which remains detectable.
+Therefore, this intensity regime can also be considered as suitable for the generation of high harmonics without BSV light being affected by decoherence effects.
 It is furthermore important to emphasize that none of the results presented here can be taken as a proof of the quantum nature of a high-photon-number BSV source, or as evidence that quantum features are imprinted on the HHG observables.
 Demonstrating this would require methods capable of characterizing quantum states at high photon numbers while minimizing decoherence from passive optical elements—an issue beyond the scope of this work.

-Since ionization, harmonic generation, and light scattering are ubiquitous in light–matter interactions, our study provides a foundation for understanding the propagation of intense BSV light across all states of matter.
-This underlines its relevance for future investigations in strong-field physics, nonlinear optics, and ultrafast science~\cite{cruz-rodriguez_quantum_2024,Lamprou_JPB-Review_2025}.~Finally, these findings demonstrate the need to account for propagation effects when examining the phase locking of harmonics generated by BSV states, a consideration that is particularly critical for attosecond science applications.
+Since ionization, harmonic generation, and light scattering are ubiquitous in light–matter interactions, our study provides a foundation for understanding the propagation of intense BSV light across all states of matter, such us the recent works conducted in solids \cite{Rasputnyi_NatPhys-BSV_2024, Lemieux_NatPhoton-BSV_2025}.
+This underlines its relevance for future investigations in strong-field physics, nonlinear optics, and ultrafast science~\cite{cruz-rodriguez_quantum_2024,Lamprou_JPB-Review_2025}.
+Finally, these findings demonstrate the need to account for propagation effects when examining the phase locking of harmonics generated by BSV states, a consideration that is particularly critical for attosecond science applications.